New Clark City: Conceptualization and design

-The BCDA held a design competition for the master conceptual development plan for Clark Green City with AECOM coming up with the winning design in 2015.
-Members of the screening committee included notable local and international urban planners and designers such as: Andrea Dorotan and Paul Letana of Bases Conversion Development Authority; Jezreel Apelar of Urban Land Institute; Julia Nebrija of World Bank; Grace Ramos of the University of the Philippines; Stephen Gray of Harvard University, Fadi Masoud of Massachusetts Institute of Technology and, Mary Anne Ocampo of international design firm Sasaki.
+In 2015, proposals for the master conceptual development plan for the Clark Green City were submitted to the BCDA and screened by a committee composed of local and international urban planners, most notably Jezreel Apelar of Urban Land Institute, Julia Nebrija of World Bank, Grace Ramos of the University of the Philippines, Stephen Gray of Harvard University, Fadi Masoud of MIT, and Mary Anne Ocampo of international design firm Sasaki.
+AEDEA’s plan was selected.